sendwithus/battlesnake/static/md/tutorial.md

 # Getting Started Guide

-This guide will show you how to get up and running with the Python starter snake on a Unix system.
+This guide will show you how to get up and running with the NodeJS starter snake on Heroku.
-If you're on Windows, we recommend using [Cloud9](https://c9.io) to get a Unix-like environment in the cloud.

 ### Services to Sign Up For

 - [Heroku](https://heroku.com)
 - [Github](https://github.com)
+- [Cloud9](https://c9.io) (recommended for Windows users)

-## (1/4) Fork Python Snake on Github
+### Fork Python Snake on Github

 Navigate to [Python Snake](https://github.com/sendwithus/battlesnake-python) and click the `Fork` button in the top right.